 Keep on along this path which runs though the valley with the River Coln to your left until you end up back at Yew Tree Lodge and the signpost to Bibury.
 Go back through the gates and left over the bridge, but this time carry on along the main road into Coln St Aldwyns rather than turning off.

 The road runs through the village and passes The New Inn, a 16th-century coaching inn which has a beer garden for summer and a cosy fire in winter, and does good burgers.
-Carry on past the pub and you’ll find yourself back at the crossroads outside the Community Stores.
+Carry on past the pub and you’ll find yourself back at the crossroads outside the Community Stores where you started.

 * This site contains affiliate links, where I get a small commission from purchases at no extra cost to you.